neicnordic/neic2017.nordforsk.org/practical.md

 We have reservations in several hotels in Umeå that you can book a room at in our registration form.

+### Information about Umeå

+Umeå Airport is close to the city center, if the weather is agreeable it is a 5 km walk.
+Otherwise a taxi ride costs about 200 SEK, and a bus ride costs 45 SEK (if you buy the ticket in the vending machine, 60 SEK from the driver).
+Taxis accept cash and credit cards, buses only accept credit/debit cards - no cash.

+The weather at this time is the breakpoint between spring and summer.
+If we are lucky that means 20⁰C and sunny, but 10⁰C and raining is also a possiblity.
+It might be a good idea to bring a coat and/or keep an eye on the [weather forecast](https://www.yr.no/sted/Sverige/V%C3%A4sterbotten/Ume%C3%A5/langtidsvarsel.html)

 ### Social events

 #### Opening Get Together